Disability Allowance is a weekly allowance paid to people with a disability.

 Disability Allowance is a means-tested payment.
 To get the allowance your

-total means must be below a certain amount.
-The main items that count as means
+total assessed means must be below a certain amount.
+The main items that count

 - Cash income that you or your spouse, civil partner or cohabitant may